What type of content do you primarily create?

 Consider the background and the room's acoustics, whether you're recording remotely or in person.
 A clean, uncluttered space with some relevant decor can make a big difference.

-3. Record your episodes
+3. Record your YouTube podcast episodes

 Before hitting the record button, writing a podcast script and setting up a video podcasting workflow can help you stay on track and ensure you cover all the essential points.
 Remember to use your script as a guide, not a word-for-word reading, and allow your personality to shine through.